 The National Restaurant Association (NRA) Show is a trade show for restaurant professionals who want to equip themselves to be successful in the international food marketplace.
 In 2020, the NRA Show will be held from May 16-19 at McCormick Place in Chicago.

 At the NRA Show, business owners can explore new products, flavors, and ideas for their businesses as well as learn about current trends, technology, and issues affecting the food service industry.

 Features of the show include four main exhibit halls, culinary demonstrations, and networking events.
-There are food and drink exhibits where you can sample offerings from all over the world, and explore cutting-edge technology in the Innovation Hub.
-There are also education sessions with industry experts.
+Also, there are food and drink exhibits where you can sample offerings from all over the world, and explore cutting-edge technology in the Innovation Hub.
+Also, there are education sessions with industry experts.
 Tickets are $95 until April 3 and $139 until May 19.

 Food Shows: An Opportunity for Your Business

-Food trade shows are set up to bring you the latest and greatest in food/drinks, speakers, and food service technology, making them the best places to get the tools you need to improve your business.
-Attending a food show is a great way to make connections and find new partners and opportunities.
+Food trade shows bring you the latest and greatest in food/drinks, speakers, and food service technology, making them the best places to get the tools you need to improve your business.
+For example, attending a food show is a great way to make connections and find new partners and opportunities.